openenclave/openenclave/docs/GettingStartedDocs/using_oe_sdk.md

-# Using the Open Enclave SDK
+# Using the Open Enclave SDK on Linux

 This document provides a brief overview of how to start exploring the Open Enclave SDK once you have it installed.